fbpx

 Critical Cervical Concerns: the Severity of Cervical Spinal Cord Injuries

-Spinal cord injuries are typically classified as traumatic or non-traumatic.
+Spinal cord injuries are typically classified as either traumatic or non-traumatic.
 Traumatic spinal cord injuries result from a sudden, external impact like car accidents or bicycle accidents, causing immediate damage to the spinal cord.
-Non-traumatic spinal cord injuries, however, arise from internal factors such as disease, degeneration, or compression of the spinal cord over time, without an abrupt external force.
+Non-traumatic spinal cord injuries, however, generally arise from internal factors such as disease, degeneration, or compression of the spinal cord over time, without an abrupt external force.

-Spinal cord injuries are particularly severe when the lesion is higher up on the neck because this region, known as the cervical spine, controls vital functions like breathing, as well as movements of the arms and, to some extent, the trunk.
-Damage here can result in a greater loss of mobility and sensory function, including quadriplegia, where all four limbs are affected.
-The higher the injury on the spinal cord, the more critical and widespread the impact tends to be, affecting a larger portion of the body and potentially leading to life-threatening complications.
+Spinal cord injuries are particularly severe when the lesion is higher up on the neck.
+This region, known as the cervical spine, controls vital functions like breathing and movements of the arms and, to some extent, the trunk.
+Damage here can result in a more significant loss of mobility and sensory function, including quadriplegia, where all four limbs are affected.

 A Review of Spinal Cord Anatomy

-Your thoracic or chest section (T1 to T12), includes 12 nerves and 12 vertebrae in the chest and abdomen (belly) area.
+Your thoracic or chest section (T1 to T12) includes 12 nerves and 12 vertebrae in the chest and abdomen (belly) area.

 The bottom of the spine, where the lumbar area ends, is at the lumbosacral junction, marking the transition from the lower back’s lumbar spine into the sacral region.
-This junction, featuring the last of the lumbar vertebrae (L1-L5) and the sacrum, is critical for support and movement, bearing significant weight and facilitating mobility.
+This junction, featuring the last lumbar vertebrae (L1-L5) and the sacrum, is critical for support and movement, bearing significant weight and facilitating mobility.
 It’s also a common site for back pain due to its heavy load-bearing and high mobility.

 The cauda equina, or “horse’s tail,” is a bundle of nerves located at the lower end of the spinal cord, extending from the L2 to S5 nerve roots.
 These nerves provide sensory and motor functions to the legs and pelvic organs.
 Cauda equina syndrome, a severe compression of these nerves, is a medical emergency characterized by back pain, motor weakness, and potential bladder or bowel dysfunction.
 Prompt treatment is vital to prevent lasting damage.